meteor/galaxy-docs/content/transfer-apps.md

 ---
-title: Transferring apps
+title: Transfer apps
 order: 23
 description: Learn how to transfer an app to another account
 ---

 You can deploy an application to one Galaxy account at a time.
 Galaxy utilizes the following policy to select the account to deploy your app to:

 1. If an application with the specified hostname already exists in an account, Galaxy deploys to the same account.
 2. If it is a new application, Galaxy chooses the individual user account if it exists.